erwinkramer/bank-api/README.md

 ### Run in Aspire mode

 This mode starts the API in the context of .NET Aspire.
-Do not run in Aspire mode inside the Dev Container, it is [not yet suitable for that](https://www.reddit.com/r/dotnet/comments/1fmrrn4/comment/lozi3ps/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1&utm_content=share_button).

 1. Make sure the docker runtime is started.